 - Avoid direct contact with warts — from other people and from other parts of the body

 Self treatment is generally not advisable.
-Over-the-counter preparations contain chemicals, such as a acid, that destroy skin cells.
+Over-the-counter preparations contain chemicals, such as acid, that destroy skin cells.
 It takes an expert to destroy abnormal wart cells without also destroying surrounding healthy tissue.
-Self treatment with such medications especially should be avoided by diabetics and those with circulation problems which cause insensitive feet.
+Self-treatment with such medications especially should be avoided by diabetics and those with circulation problems which cause insensitive feet.
 Never use them in the presence of an active infection.

 Typically the age of the patient and the severity of infection will determine the type of treatment we use on our patients.

 When warts are very few, the area is numbed with local anaesthetic and a procedure called a blunt dissection is used.
 There is very little pain after the treatment, and normal activities can usually begin within one day, though you will need to put your foot up that night!
 The advantage of this procedure is that it normally requires only one treatment.

 For younger patients, those wary of injections or if there are multiple infections we usually recommend a topical chemical treatment.
 Treatments like this may multiple follow up treatment, usually taking around 15 minutes.

 As always, if you want to ask one of our podiatrists a question, feel free to phone us and we’ll try and help.